cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/Conversion.rst

 .. java:type:: public final class Conversion

-   Provides a set of methods for unit conversion.
+   An utility class that provides a set of methods for unit conversion.

    :author: Manoel Campos da Silva Filho